 Now, these previous 4 methods are the common and official ways to disable your check engine light permanently.
 However, if you still have the problem, then you can try out a couple of other methods.

 Note: The final two methods involve removing the check engine light fuse of your car or trying to delete the engine codes.
-However, I would like you to keep in mind that these are the absolute last resorts for you.
-Please don’t jump into these solutions before trying out the previous 4 methods.
+However, I would like you to keep in mind that these aren’t recommended.
+The check engine light is a warning that something is wrong, removing the warning light doesn’t fix the underlying problem.

 5. Removing the Check Engine Light Fuse